San Gimignano: What to See in Tuscany’s Tower Town

 The scene depicting the couple getting into bed shows them as naked.
 While researching The Towers of Tuscany, I learned that people often slept naked to get a break from the wee beasties that infested their heavy gowns.
 Also, I imagine that summers in San Gimignano were as hot in the 14th century as they are today.

 Another fabulous fresco in the Museo Civico is The Maestà by Lippo Memmi.
 Commissioned in 1317, the fresco is said to have been inspired by Simone Martini’s Maestà from the Palazzo Pubblico in Siena.
-The fresco shows Mary seated on a throne surrounded by adoring saints and angels.

-Frescoes in the Duomo
+Frescoes in the Cathedral of San Gimignano

-Other frescoes worth seeing in San Gimignano cover the walls of the Duomo (#2) in the Piazza Duomo in the town center.
 One set, painted by Bartolo di Fredi in 1356, depicts scenes from the Old Testament.
 I particularly like the figure of Noah lying drunk on the ground, his gown open to reveal that he is definitely not wearing his boxer shorts.
-There’s nothing new under the sun!
+There’s nothing new under the sun.

 Another set of frescoes depicting Hell was painted by Benozzo Gozzoli in 1465.
 The frescoes are terrifyingly realistic.
 You might want to avoid them if you’re traveling with children.